Goal

 Can the attorney provide legal advice to both sides?

-The non-represented side always has the right to seek counsel from another attorney.
+Because of this, the non-represented side always has the right to seek counsel from another attorney.

 What happens if we do not have an Agreement?